two students walking outside a building on campus

 AL 602Special Populations in Health Care3

-AL 620Research Methods in Health Care Education3
+AL 620Research Methods in Health Science3

 AL 624Assessment in Health Care Education3